yongkyunlee/noninertialframe.com/client/README.md

 - subscribing to service vs. passing through with input
 - for replies, preserve the input
 - loading spinner after updating/deleting comments and replies
+- authentication of user by admin and agreement
+- Add a page to merge accounts

 References